Secretary of State for Justice (Spain)

-The Secretary of State for Justice (SEJUS) is the second-in-command to the Spanish Minister of Justice.
-The Secretary of State is appointed by the Monarch at the request of the Justice Minister and after hearing from the Council of Ministers.
+The secretary of state for justice (SEJUS) is the second-in-command to the Spanish minister of justice.
+The secretary of state is appointed by the monarch on the advice of the justice minister and after hearing the Council of Ministers.

 The SEJUS is responsible for coordinating and collaborating with the justice administration of the Autonomous Communities; organizing, planning, supporting and cooperating with the Administration of Justice and with the Prosecution Ministry; establishing international legal cooperation and relations with international organizations and the European Union; promoting human rights; directing and managing those responsibilities regarding marital status and nationality, notaries, public faith, and civil register; as well as those related to the location, recovery, management and sale of objects, goods, instruments and profits from criminal activities.

 Likewise, it is the responsibility of the Secretary of State to promote and elaborate the regulatory projects on matters within its competence and those entrusted by the head of the department, without prejudice to the attributions corresponding to the Ministry's Under-Secretary and the Technical Secretary-General.